timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

  (3 rows)
  ```

 Now, we need to alter our table to work with PostGIS.
-To start, we’ll add
+To start, we'll add
 geometry columns for ride pick up and drop off locations:

 ```sql